Jeremiah Chapter 12

 “Even thy brethren”: Jeremiah met antagonism not only from fellow townsmen (compare 11:18-23 and see note there), but from his own family as well!
 He was separated from them (verse 7).

 We see in this Scripture that Jeremiah had members of his own family who did not believe he was a prophet.
 They said they loved Jeremiah, but they did not support his choice to follow God.
-In this aspect, Jeremiah’s situation was quite similar to Jesus.
+In this aspect, Jeremiah’s situation was quite similar to that of Jesus.
 Jesus’ half-brothers also did not believe Jesus was the Messiah until He arose from the grave.

 Verses 7-13: God describes His plans for His people in terms of a patriarch giving up his heritage.
 The grand estate upon which He had lavished such care was ruined.
 It had become as wild as a “lion” and drawn to carrion like a “speckled bird”.

 Jeremiah 12:7 “I have forsaken mine house, I have left mine heritage; I have given the dearly beloved of my soul into the hand of her enemies.”

 The temple, where the LORD took up His residence, and revealed His presence to His people.
 This was fulfilled in the first temple, when it was destroyed by the Chaldeans.
 And more fully in the second, when Christ took His leave of it (Matt.
 23:38).
 And when that voice was heard in it, a little before the destruction of Jerusalem as Josephus relates, “let us go hence.”
 So the Targum says, “I have forsaken the house of My sanctuary.”